Are you thinking about raising chickens?

 14. Additional Items For Your Shopping List for Raising Chickens

-In addition to all of the gear listed above, there are a few additional items you might want to consider bringing home for your chickens.
+In addition to all the gear listed above, there are a few other items you might want to consider bringing home for your chickens.

 Things to Consider Before Bringing Chickens Home

-Chickens aren’t the cheapest animals you can raise, but they aren’t the most expensive, either.
+Chickens aren’t the cheapest animals you can raise but aren’t the most expensive.

-All in all, raising chickens is a rewarding endeavor that serves as a great introduction to homesteading and backyard farming.
+Raising chickens is a rewarding endeavor and a great introduction to homesteading and backyard farming.

-Consider starting your own flock today – but first, make sure you’ve checked off all the boxes on your ultimate shopping list for raising chickens!
+Consider starting your own flock today – but first, ensure you’ve checked off all the boxes on your ultimate chicken supplies list!